 Hotels to Permanency

 The Hotels to Permanency (H2P) Program is an innovative tenant-based voucher rental assistance pilot program to place vulnerable families with children who have been living in hotels into permanent housing.
-H2P, implemented in collaboration with the DeKalb County Community and Development Department and community partners, provides a 12-month subsidy to families who are paired with case managers from various agencies that work with them to become self-sufficient.HADC has placed 52 families in stable housing.
+H2P, implemented in collaboration with the DeKalb County Community and Development Department and community partners, provides short-term rental assistance to families who are paired with case managers from various agencies that work with them to become self-sufficient.HADC has placed 52 families in stable housing.

 The HADC, pursuant to State and Federal law, is authorized to issue tax-exempt and taxable bonds to finance both single family and multi-family housing.
 This program provides financing that requires a percentage of the development to be affordable to individuals or families at income levels below DeKalb County’s median.
 The multi-family program encourages major rehabilitation of existing apartment complexes in order to preserve already existing housing and to help revitalize communities.
 Currently HADC has 13 bond properties in its portfolio that include 3,474 units, 1,159 of which are set aside for low income families.

 To address the housing needs of DeKalb County residents that exceed the low-income limits required to qualify for the Housing Choice Voucher Program, HADC and its non-profit affiliate, Housing Development Corporation (HDC), develop, acquire and rehabilitate single-family properties for sale and for rent.

 The Agency rehabilitated 17 homes as part of the Neighborhood Stabilization Program (NSP) which were sold to low-income families that fell within 50% Area Median Income (AMI).
 We also recently completed new construction of three single-family homes.

 Vacant single family homes are also purchased and completely renovated to County Code standards.
 These properties provide affordable housing in a single family setting that serves as an alternative to traditional apartment living.
 The Agency’s portfolio currently includes 82 single family rental homes.
 Rents range from $900-$1,500 monthly.

 Homes are leased at affordable rates and are professionally managed, including bi-monthly landscaping services.